When Jennifer Lawrence reportedly made her Bollywood debut opposite SSR | Hollywood - ExBulletin

 When Jennifer Lawrence reportedly made her Bollywood debut opposite SSR | Hollywood

-Do you remember Shekhar Kapurs Paani?
+Do you remember Shekhar Kapur’s Paani?
 The ambitious sci-fi adventure film was conceptualized by the filmmaker years ago.
-At the turn of the last decade things started to move for the film and in 2013 the director said that Sushant Singh Rajput had signed on for the male lead role.
+Towards the end of the last decade things started to move for the film and in 2013 the director said that Sushant Singh Rajput had signed on for the male lead role.
 The following year, rumors began circulating that Oscar-winning Jennifer Lawrence had been cast alongside Sushant in the film.
-Naturally, the news generated immense excitement among moviegoers.
+Of course, the news caused huge excitement among moviegoers.

-However, less than a week later, Shekhar put all speculation to rest as he denied that Jennifer was in the film.
+Less than a week later, however, Shekhar ended all speculation by denying that Jennifer was in the film.
 In fact, he said she hadn’t even been approached.
 Jennifer Lawrence has not been approached for Paani.
-Just to dispel rumours, Shekhar tweeted on January 8, 2014.
+Just dispel the rumours,” Shekhar tweeted on January 8, 2014.

-In the end, Paani never got caught.
-Yash Raj Films, the film production house, has backtracked after three months of preparation and pre-production work.
-In 2020, a month after Sushants’ death, Shekhar opened up about the films’ cancellation and Sushants’ reaction in an Instagram Live with Manoj Bajpayee.
-When the movie was shelved and he realized he wasn’t making the movie, he cried a lot.
+In the end, Paani was never done.
+Yash Raj Films, the film’s production house, pulled out after three months of preparation and pre-production.
+In 2020, a month after Sushant’s death, Shekhar opened up about the film’s cancellation and Sushant’s response in an Instagram Live with Manoj Bajpayee.
+When the film was shelved and he realized he wasn’t shooting the film, he cried a lot.
 I cried too.
-I cried every time he cried because I was so passionately and deeply involved in it, he said.
+I cried every time he cried because I was so passionately and deeply involved in it,” he said.

 Jennifer continued to appear in the X-Men and Hunger Games franchises, which she had previously starred in.
-She also starred in films like Joy and Mother, for which she received her third and fourth Oscar nominations.
-The actor went on hiatus in 2019 and returned with the satire Dont Look Up, starring Leonardo DiCaprio.
-She will next be seen in the psychological drama Causeway, which will premiere at the Toronto International Film Festival next month.
+She also acted in films such as Joy and Mother, for which she received her third and fourth Oscar nominations.
+The actor went on hiatus in 2019 and returned with the satire Don’t Look Up, starring Leonardo DiCaprio.
+She will next be seen in the psychological drama Causeway, which will premiere next month at the Toronto International Film Festival.

-Jennifer Lawrence, who turns 32 on Monday August 15, is one of the most famous actresses of her generation.
-She was just 22 when she won the Academy Award for Best Actress and then starred in some of the most critically acclaimed and commercially successful movies in the years that followed.
-But did you know that very early in her career, Jennifer reportedly made her Bollywood debut, and that too opposite Sushant Singh Rajput.
-Read also : Sushant Singh Rajput cried a lot when he found out Paani had been left out, says Shekhar Kapur

-Do you remember Shekhar Kapurs Paani?
-The ambitious sci-fi adventure film was conceptualized by the filmmaker years ago.
-At the turn of the last decade things started to move for the film and in 2013 the director said that Sushant Singh Rajput had signed on for the male lead role.
-The following year, rumors began circulating that Oscar-winning Jennifer Lawrence had been cast alongside Sushant in the film.
-Naturally, the news generated immense excitement among moviegoers.

 Sources